Check Your Medical Bill Before You Pay

 What do I do if my hospital bill is too high?

 Start by requesting an itemized bill and checking for errors — a large share of hospital bills contain at least one.
 Then identify which federal protections apply: the No Surprises Act, IRS 501(r) charity care, and ACA appeal rights each provide different ways to reduce the amount you legally owe.
-Result.Law's free assessment identifies which apply to your specific bill.
+Result.Law's assessment identifies which apply to your specific bill.

 How do I negotiate a medical bill?